 - Patients with glaucoma should be monitored more closely.

 - A medical polypectomy refers to the steroid regimen used to treat large polyps (see under 'Medical polypectomy', below).

 - One study reported that use of topical steroids after surgery for nasal polyps had a significant effect on the prevention of recurrence.

 Other possible drugs are:

 - Antihistamine (if allergic rhinitis is present).

-- Systemic corticosteroids - but long-term use is not advised due to side-effects but a short course immediately after surgery has also been shown to have long-term benefits.
+- Systemic corticosteroids - long-term use is not advised due to side-effects but a short course immediately after surgery has also been shown to have long-term benefits.

 Severe complications are uncommon.
 Complications include: